umf-iti-200/umf-iti-200.github.io/data/posts/aws-rds.md

 The entire tutorial was created to help you understand Amazon AWS.
 This tutorial is not intended to help you deploy any real project/product by any means.
 There are several other factors involved, such as security, when doing it.
 That said, please do not follow the same steps if you want to deploy a real application.
 Please talk with a specialist.

 <div class="alert alert-danger" role="alert">
-    <i class="bi bi-exclamation-triangle me-2"></i>Don't forget to delete all databases after this lesson.
+    <i class="bi bi-exclamation-triangle me-2"></i>Don't forget to delete all databases after this tutorial.
 </div>